-Tracking the manufacturer of the Collier Advance sewing machine has been tricky as it similar to the Brunonia, Co-op, Brunswick Special and Atlas Model A from the Atlas Sewing Machine Co of 82 High Street Camden, London.
+Tracking the manufacturer of the Collier Advance sewing machine has been tricky as it similar to the Brunonia, Co-op, Brunswick Special, Howe and Atlas Model A from the Atlas Sewing Machine Co of 82 High Street Camden, London.
 Atlas imported from Grimme & Natalis Sewing Machines.
 G&M was formed in 1871 by Carl Grimme and Kaufmann Natalis.
 The company produced wide range of sewing machines from their factory in Braunschweig, Germany.

 Charles Bradbury of 37 Torrens Road Brixton, South West London was the company's Wholesale Agent in Great Britain from 1883 to 1895.